infobip/mobile-messaging-sdk-android/README.md

 <br>

 > ### Notes
 > 1. All required manifest components are merged to application manifest automatically by manifest merger.
-Please include [push-related components](https://github.com/infobip/mobile-messaging-sdk-android/wiki/Android-Manifest-components#push-notifications) to manifest manually if manifest merger was disabled.
+Please include <a href="https://github.com/infobip/mobile-messaging-sdk-android/wiki/Android-Manifest-components#push-notifications" target="_blank">push-related components</a> to manifest manually if manifest merger was disabled.
 > 2. MobileMessaging library has geofencing service disabled by default.
-In order to opt-in the service, follow [this guide](https://github.com/infobip/mobile-messaging-sdk-android/wiki/Geofencing-API).
+In order to opt-in the service, follow <a href="https://github.com/infobip/mobile-messaging-sdk-android/wiki/Geofencing-API" target="_blank">this guide</a>.
 > 3. Keep in mind that some proprietary android versions may restrict network traffic for your app.
 It may in turn affect delivery of push notifications.

 <br>